People have been left 'haunted' after learning Humpty Dumpty isn't an egg.

 Humpty Dumpty

-People have been left ‘haunted’ after discovering that Humpty Dumpty is not an egg.
+People have been left ‘haunted’ after discovering Humpty Dumpty isn’t an egg.
 Credit: Alamy

 We all know and love Humpty Dumpty, one of the most popular nursery rhymes ever.
 But did you know the character isn’t an egg?

-Discussing this revelation on social media, one person writes: “This has been haunting me for years.”
+One person writes of this revelation: “This has been haunting me for years.”

 Another adds: “Oh my goodness, how did I not realize this?”